mauricioohse/mr-nuts-flow/mr_nuts_flow.md

   * Closed arms max speed is 300 px/s
   * No control of rotation
   * He has an acceleration boost in the direction he is pointed to besides gravity
+  * If space is released, goes back to open arms
 * Wiggling
   * When squirrel collides with a white cloud, he enters wiggle state
   * While wiggling, he decelerates for one second, up to 50 px/s